LuizHB/work_bot/README.md

 - Google bot
   - The googleBot searches for determined information on Google website and return the results in a text file.
 - Email bot:
   - The gmailBotServer apply the SMTP protocol client library to send emails using gmail server.
 There are options to attach files and external body text as such HTML codes.
+For the server bot is necessary to enable the option "Less secure app access" in Google account management security's tab.
 - YouTube bot
   - The youtubeBot searches for determined information on YouTube website and return the results inside the console.
 - Telegram bot